Apply to serve on a San Rafael Board, Commission or Committee!

 Second and Fourth Street Intersection Improvements FAQs

-The current intersection design (as shown on the project website) was developed through the thoughtful and dynamic collaboration between numerous stakeholders, including the City of San Rafael (community members, adjacent property owners, City staff), utility companies, and transit agencies.
+The current intersection design (as shown on the project website) was developed through the thoughtful and dynamic collaboration between numerous stakeholders, including the City of San Rafael (community members, adjacent property owners, City staff), utility companies, Bicycle Pedestrian Advisory Committee and transit agencies.
 The project team has prepared 65% construction documents and continues to collaborate with project stakeholders while navigating through the Caltrans’ Local Assistance Program process to ensure compliance with the OBAG 3 grant funding requirements.

-The project team will be working towards 95% construction documents and anticipates design completion and bidding the project in 2025.
+The project team will be working towards 95% construction documents and anticipates design completion and bidding the project later in 2025.

-Project construction is anticipated to begin in 2025.
+Project construction is anticipated to begin in 2026.

-To minimize impacts to the community, City staff will coordinate with the project contractor to ensure bicyclist and pedestrian access and traffic flow are considered during the development of the project construction schedule and traffic control plan.
-Advanced noticing and robust communication will occur prior to the implementation of the traffic control plan, and a project contact will be designated and made available to assist with any inquiries on the project.
+To minimize impacts to the community, City staff will coordinate with the project contractor to ensure that bicyclist and pedestrian access and traffic flow are considered during the development of the project construction schedule and traffic control plan.

 Yes, West End Ave will remain a two-way street.